-Honeybees: The RMS identified a high risk (100% mortality) of β -cyfluthrin for honeybees in laboratory tests with a formulated product when exposed by contact, overspray or orally to doses equivalent to those in arable crops.
-However, mortality in semi-field and field tests with the same product being sprayed in the evening after bee flight was very low, and brood status or colony size were not affected.
+Honeybees: The RMS identified a high risk (100% mortality) of cyfluthrin for honeybees in laboratory tests both with the active substance and a formulated product when exposed by contact, overspray or orally to doses equivalent to those in arable crops.
+However, mortality in semi-field and field tests with the same product sprayed in the evening after bee flight was very low even at high application rates (up to 75 g a.s./ha), and brood status or colony size were not affected.

 Those higher-tier studies reflect standard risk management for honeybees (i.e., restricting the application to seasons or times of day when bees are not active in the crop).
-The Committee expects this type of risk mitigation to be effective, and that field spray uses of β -cyfluthrin may be conducted safely with respect to honeybees.
+The Committee expects this type of risk mitigation to be effective, and that field spray uses of cyfluthrin may be conducted safely with respect to honeybees.

-Other non-target arthropods: A number of different taxa (parasitoid wasps, predatory mites, ground-dwelling carabid and staphylinid beetles, plant-dwelling predatory coccinellid beetles and Neuroptera) were tested with formulated products containing either β -cyfluthrin or cyfluthrin at concentrations equivalent to exposure from application rates between 7 and 17.5 g a.s./ha.
+Other non-target arthropods: A number of different taxa (parasitoid wasps, predatory mites, ground-dwelling carabid beetles) were tested in the laboratory with a formulated product of cyfluthrin at concentrations equivalent to exposure from application rates between 2 and 250 g a.s. /ha.
+A field test was performed with plant-dwelling predatory coccinellid beetles at 62.5 g a.s. /ha.
 Endpoints varied according to test guidelines.

-Effects ranged from 25% mortality (one species) to 100% (several species, different endpoints; e.g., mortality and feeding rate).
-Field tests with two species carabid beetles in wheat showed 40-55% reduction (numbers in pitfalls).
+Effects ranged from 27% mortality (adults of Poecilus cupreus at 15 g a.s. /ha while 100% showed sublethal effects) to 100% (all other species tested; exposure at 2, 15, 17.5, 56 and 62.5 g a.s. /ha respectively, covering arable and fruit crops, different endpoints; e.g., mortality and feeding rate).